Transfer Learning for Neutrino Scattering: Domain Adaptation with GANs: Summary

 \section{Summary}

-We have trained GAN models using transfer learning from a pre-trained GAN originally developed on the inclusive CC $\nu_\mu$–carbon MC dataset, adapting them to various other scattering scenarios, including inclusive CC $\bar{\nu}_\mu$–carbon, $\nu_\mu$–argon, and $\nu_\mu$–carbon with alternative interaction models.
+We have trained GAN models using transfer learning from a pre-trained GAN originally developed on the inclusive CC $\nu_\mu$-carbon scattering MC dataset, adapting them to various other scattering scenarios, including inclusive CC $\bar{\nu}_\mu$–carbon, $\nu_\mu$-argon, and $\nu_\mu$–carbon with alternative interaction models.
 These models were compared against their counterparts trained from scratch.
-We observed that initializing from the pre-trained model consistently outperforms training from scratch, particularly when datasets have limited statistical significance or provide a poor sampling of the kinematic distributions of the underlying physical processes.
+We observed that initializing from the pre-trained model consistently outperforms training from scratch, particularly when datasets are small or poorly sample the kinematic distributions of the underlying physical processes.
 This suggests that the pre-trained model captures essential features of neutrino scattering dynamics.

-To evaluate the effectiveness of transfer learning more thoroughly, we also trained the same network architecture on datasets with a significantly larger number of events.
+To more thoroughly evaluate the effectiveness of transfer learning, we also trained the same network architecture on datasets with a significantly larger number of events.
 This demonstrated that the inferior performance of models trained from scratch on smaller datasets is not due to architectural limitations.
 In this larger-statistics scenario, the model trained from scratch begins to catch up with the transfer-learned model.
-Nevertheless, the latter continues to show advantages, particularly in regions where the dataset remains a poor representation of the relevant kinematic phase space.
+Nevertheless, the latter continues to show some advantages, particularly in regions where the dataset remains a poor representation of the relevant kinematic phase space.

+From a technical standpoint, the frozen initial layers of the generator primarily reshape the latent Gaussian distribution into a generic lepton-kinematic manifold that should be rather universal for various neutrino-induced processes.
+The subsequent unfrozen layers adapt this manifold to process-specific features.
+Therefore, the first block is effectively universal for all neutrino and antineutrino scattering tasks, while fine-tuning later layers successfully transfers the model to the target domain.
+In the case of the discriminator, which takes lepton kinematics as input, the first frozen block is also rather universal and extracts/processes basic features that subsequent blocks transform.
+These blocks are adapted to a particular type of process.
+The fact that TL from neutrino-carbon to neutrino–argon and antineutrino-carbon succeeds demonstrates that the GAN primarily encodes universal kinematic constraints and the overall QE and $\Delta$-resonance pattern, while target-dependent spectral-function details are corrected by fine-tuning in subsequent layers.